0xpromethium/smalload/README.md

 This project takes heavy inspiration from Tanenbaum’s _Modern Operating Systems_, following many of the architectural and conceptual models described in the book.
 While not a direct copy, smalload borrows ideas from educational OS designs like MINIX.

+## Sources

+The sources are, as mentioned above, are "_Modern Operating Systems_" from Tannenbaum, aswell as (oswiki)[https://wiki.osdev.org/Expanded_Main_Page] and their recommended books.

 ## Features (in progress)

 - [ ] Bootable C kernel